Learn, practise and remember the word "Interminable" with flashcards, spelling bee and vocabulary quizzes

 "The movie's interminable running time made it difficult to stay engaged."

-Detailed Meaning of Interminable
+Meaning and Usage of Interminable

 When we characterize something as interminable, we emphasize its duration and the feeling that it continues indefinitely, often causing weariness or frustration due to its seemingly perpetual nature.
 Interminable tasks, meetings, or waits can be exceptionally long and monotonous, giving the impression that they will never reach a conclusion.
 This term conveys a sense of tedium and a feeling of time dragging on endlessly, suggesting that the subject may test one's patience or endurance as it stretches on without foreseeable termination.
 Overall, "interminable" is associated with experiences or situations that seem to go on forever, leaving individuals longing for their conclusion.

-Example Sentences for Interminable
+Example Sentences Using Interminable

 1. The interminable wait for the results was nerve-wracking.